mahmut1992/mahmut1992/README.md

 - 🔭 I worked with modern technologies such as HTML, CSS, JavaScript, React, TypeScript, Next.js.

-- 🌱 I received certified training on Python and Data Science and gained experience in data analysis and processing.

 - 🎯 I received React Front-end, React Native Mobile, Node.js Back-end, Python, and Google SEO training and gained experience.

 - 👯 I developed projects with tools such as Git/GitHub, Bootstrap, Jenkins, Agile, Testing, Swagger, MVC/MVVM, Sass/SCSS.

-- 🤔I gained skills to increase the search engine performance of websites with Google SEO.

 - 💡 I use modern technologies and best practices in software development processes.